RifeLab/RifeLab.org/_members/mcnair-mason.md

   twitter: SarraceniaMason
 ---

-Research Goals:

--Enable affordable scientific research for underfunded labs, citizen scientists, and underserved communities by creating simple, 3D printable designs

--Develop robust pipelines for plant taxonomic delimitation, minimizing impact on natural populations and maximizing data utility for conservation

--Use living collections (botanical gardens & arboreta), dried collections (herbaria), and breeding populations to provide answers for complex taxonomic questions
+Mason is a postdoc working to enable affordable scientific research for underfunded labs, citizen scientists, and underserved communities by creating simple, 3D printable designs.
+By developing robust pipelines for plant taxonomic delimitation, he hopes to minimize the impact on natural populations while maximizing data utility for conservation.
+Mason is also interested in using collections (botanical gardens & arboreta), dried collections (herbaria), and breeding populations to provide answers for complex taxonomic questions.
+His research has spanned across numerous species including redbuds, pitcher plants, onions, rice, wheat, and maize.

-Plant Systems I work with:

--Cercis (Redbud)

--Sarracenia (Pitcher Plants)

--Allium (Onions)

--Oryza (Rice)

--Triticum aestivum (Winter Wheat)

--Zea mays (Corn/Maize)